Lankford: 'Vast majority' of migrants coming for economic reasons

 "Often times that is a parent that is somewhere in the country, often times illegally as well.
 They came with another relative and so trying to be able to connect the dots to see if they — we need to connect them with their parent that’s already here in the country, connect them with a parent that may be in custody, going through procedures, whatever that may be.
 But yes.
 We do know how to be able to connect the people they came with as well."

-During the effort to reunite the families, Lankford said some adults are being given ankle bracelets with notices to appear in courts as the government works to reconnect them with the children they arrived to the country with.
+During the effort to reunite the families, Lankford said some adults are being given ankle bracelets with notices to appear in courts, as the government works to reconnect them with the children they brought to the country.

 The Oklahoma senator also called for 225 additional immigration judges as the administration struggles to process adults’ immigration proceedings within the 20-day window in which the government is lawfully allowed to hold migrant children in government custody.